DPCC spent over Rs 12 cr on 3 phases of odd-even scheme: RTI reply | Law-Order

 The government utilised only Rs 59 crore till 2015.
 In the last seven years, it has used Rs 468 crore from the fund.

+Gupta said the RTI reply reveals there is no shortage of money to tackle air pollution and the government must look for "other options like artificial rain especially after Diwali when the pollution levels are the highest".

+"We need to look for options other than banning everything," he said.

-According to the RTI reply, the money has been utilised for grant of subsidy to battery-operated vehicles, e-rickshaws, odd-even drive, maintenance of the bio-gas plant at the Delhi Secretariat, operating online air monitoring stations, study on real-time source apportionment, installation of smog tower and salary of environment marshals.
+According to the RTI reply, the Air Ambience Fund has been utilised for grant of subsidy to battery-operated vehicles, e-rickshaws, odd-even drive, maintenance of the bio-gas plant at the Delhi Secretariat, operating online air monitoring stations, study on real-time source apportionment, installation of smog tower and salary of environment marshals.

 "Amount spent on smog tower (in Connaught Place) till date from the Air Ambience Fund is Rs 22.91 crore," it said.